Affine variety: Rational points

 For an affine variety $V\subseteq K^n$ over an algebraically closed field K, and a subfield k of K, a k-rational point of V is a point $p\in V\cap k^n.$ That is, a point of V whose coordinates are elements of k.
-The collection of k-rational points of an affine variety V is often denoted $V(k).$ Often, if the base field is the complex numbers C, points which are R-rational (where R is the real numbers) are called real points of the variety, and Q-rational points (Q the rational numbers) are often simply called rational points.
+The collection of k-rational points of an affine variety V is often denoted $V(k).$ Often, if the base field is the complex numbers C, points that are R-rational (where R is the real numbers) are called real points of the variety, and Q-rational points (Q the rational numbers) are often simply called rational points.